httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 This document contains non-normative examples of partial and complete HTTP messages.
 To improve readability, header fields may be split into multiple lines, using the `obs-fold` syntax.
 This syntax is deprecated in [RFC7230], and senders MUST NOT generate messages that include it.

+Additionally, some examples use '\\' line wrapping for long values that contain no whitespace, as per {{!RFC8792}}.

 # Identifying and Canonicalizing Content {#content-identifiers}